-3. Cash accounts and accumulated surplus:
+3. Accumulated surplus:

-Spending from revenue in excess of the budget approved by the Province of British Columbia is permitted to the extent it does not reduce the Accumulated Surplus carried forward from the previous year.
+Spending from external recoveries in excess of the budget approved by the Province of British Columbia is permitted to the extent it does not reduce the Accumulated Surplus carried forward from the previous year.
 Spending from the Accumulated Surplus requires Treasury Board approval.